Our Services

-Supplements marketed as “blood purifiers” are a marketing myth because your liver, kidneys, lungs, intestines, and skin already handle detoxification, and no herbal formula—including sarsaparilla—has been shown to improve on these processes in healthy adults.
+Supplements marketed as "blood purifiers" are largely a marketing myth.
+Your body already detoxifies itself through five organs: the liver, kidneys, lungs, intestines, and skin.
+No herbal formula—including sarsaparilla, burdock, or dandelion root—has been clinically proven to enhance these natural processes in healthy adults.

 You may have seen supplements, teas or tinctures promoted as "blood purifiers" or "blood cleansers."
 One popular example is sarsaparilla, often touted for its ability to "detoxify" the bloodstream.
 While these claims sound appealing, they don't hold up to scientific scrutiny.
 Here's why medical experts reject the idea of "blood purification" supplements—and what you really need to know about keeping your blood and body healthy.